makasim/fpErrorNotifierPlugin/README.markdown

       $message->addSection('Detailed info', array('Detail 1' => 'Foo', 'Detail 2' => 'Bar'));
     }

-    fpErrorNotifier::getInstance()->dispather()->connect('notify.exception', 'addMoreErrorInfo');
+    // notify.decorate_message for adding additional info to custom simple messages fpErrorNotifier::getInstance()->dispather()->connect('notify.decorate_exception', 'addMoreErrorInfo');

-    // then whrn an error happend this event would be raised.
+    // then when an error happend this event would be raised and additional info added.

 ### Use custom driver